cdot/Squirrel/README.md

 Despite what many IT departments tell you, writing down your password isn't a bad idea, just so long as you make sure that the physical security of what you have written is very strong.
 - writing down a very strong password may not be a bad idea

 Ultimately I'm not going to tell you my best password tips, because I'd be giving away my own secrets.
 But if you follow the tips above, you should be able to come up with something pretty good.
+The password generator built into Squirrel generates very strong passwords.

 ## Using Squirrel